-Other methods of applying medicaments to the uterine cavity.-Besides the use of the douche and of the plug in the special conditions indicated, the following methods may be employed:-

-or an antiseptic to the uterine cavity in diseased conditions or after operations, an ordinary sound or a special vulcanite or metal applicator may be used, its end being covered for an inch or two with a layer of antiseptic cotton wool; or a wooden applicator may be employed and afterwards destroyed.
+Other methods of applying medicaments to the uterine cavity.-Besides the use of the douche and of the plug in the special conditions indicated, the following methods may be employed :- 1.
+The swab may be used.
+In order to apply a styptic or an antiseptic to the uterine cavity in diseased conditions or after operations, an ordinary sound or a special vulcanite or metal applicator may be used, its end being covered for an inch or two with a layer of antiseptic cotton wool; or a wooden applicator may be employed and afterwards destroyed.